Opened 5 years ago

 (For more details, please consult to the documentation of Boost.Iterator.)

-For example, Random Access Iterator requires that iterator's reference
+For example, Random Access Iterator requires that iterator's reference type is

 a real reference.
 The iterator in the test case fails to satisfy this requirement.

-That being said, I think it would be useful to have boost::advance
+That being said, I think it would be useful to have boost::advance,

 which is parameterized by the Boost iterator traversal concepts.